Putting Our Knowledge And Experience To Work

 The statute generally runs from the time the negligence occurred, and there are very few exceptions.
 If you fail to file your claim before the applicable statute of limitations runs out, then you will be barred from ever bringing it.
 As a result, it is a good idea to consult with a lawyer immediately upon discovering that negligence has occurred.

-We will not charge you for a consultation concerning your medical malpractice claim.
+The attorneys at TLF: The Medical Injury Law Firm will not charge you for a consultation concerning your medical malpractice claim.

 How much will it cost me to pursue a case for medical malpractice?

 We know that our clients are usually financially devastated by the injuries they have suffered.
 Frequently, the primary wage earner is injured.
-In other cases, the cost and time associated with caring for an injured spouse or child wipes out savings and makes it impossible to continue working.
+In other cases, the cost and time associated with caring for an injured spouse or injured child wipes out savings and makes it impossible to continue working.

 We respect these issues.
 As a result, we handle the vast majority of our cases on a contingency fee basis.
 Further, we generally advance all of the expenses of litigation.
 In other words, with few exceptions, if we do not win at trial or obtain a settlement on your behalf, you will owe us nothing.